Modules

 Detailed Instructions:

 First, if don’t already have your computer set up for programming AVR chips, then read the article on programming firmware.
-You’ll need software installed on your computer (AVR Fuses or CrossPack for OSX, or AVRStudio).
+You’ll need software installed on your computer (Homebrew+avrdude, AVR Fuses or CrossPack for OSX, or AVRStudio).

 Now, remove your PEG from your rack and power it up.
 You may need a longer ribbon cable, or somehow rig something up so you can keep it powered on while programming.